Juan Martín Díez: Liberal revolution and decline

 When King Fernando VII returned to Spain and restored absolutism, he took measures against those he considered "liberal enemies", among them Díez, who was exiled to Valladolid.
 In 1820, the revolution of Rafael de Riego commenced, and Díez took up arms - but this time against Fernando VII's royal troops.
 During the following years, in the trienio liberal (Spanish: three-year period of liberal rule), he was named military governor of Zamora and occasionally Capitán General (General Captain).

 In 1823, during the Absolutist Reaction, a French Army (the so-called Hundred Thousand Sons of St. Louis) invaded Spain to restore absolutism, the liberal regime fell, and Díez fled to Portugal.
 From there, he asked permission to return without danger of detainment, a request which was granted.
-But upon his return, he was arrested near Olmillos de Peñafiel and moved to Nava de Roa (Burgos) where he was turned over to the mayor, Gregorio González.
+But upon his return, he was arrested near Olmillos de Peñafiel and moved to Roa de Duero (Burgos) where he was turned over to the mayor, Gregorio González.
 He was there imprisoned and displayed in an iron-bar cage.
 Leopoldo O'Donnell, a liberal military leader, learned of Díez's situation and attempted to have Díez's case heard in a tribunal.
 The magistrate in Roa de Duero, however, had already ordered Díez's execution, which was carried out on August 20, 1825, in the central plaza of the village.
 Díez died, hanged in lieu of being shot.
 It is said that in an outburst of desperation and strength, Díez managed to take the sword from the official that accompanied him to the gallows.